-PAS 613: Research II (1)
+PAS 613: Research II

-Fulfills core competency: Information Literacy.
-Writing Intensive.
-Together with PAS-529 and PAS-612, combination of all three courses meet Research & Presentation requirement.
 Students utilize EBP (evidence-based practice) to present a clinical case to their peers in a Grand Rounds format.
 EBP is a widely accepted approach used by many medical professionals to encourage sound decision-making and ensure positive outcomes.
 EBP incorporates observation, research, clinical opinion/analysis and patient perspective into each case.
 Benefits of implementing EBP into clinical practice include improved patient outcomes, improved patient compliance and a commitment that a provider is up to date with the most recent guidelines and recommendations.
-This course will follow the completion of PAS 612 Research I. The student will choose a case that he/she participated in while on supervised clinical experiences and use EBP to present and facilitate discussion.
-The case will be presented to the student's peer research group and faculty advisor.
 Completion of this course will require students to demonstrate competency in critical thinking, creative problem solving, communication and information literacy.
-Offered Each Year (Spring).
-(GR)
+Corequisite: PAS 616.

-PAS 614: Clinical Seminar I (2)
+PAS 614: Clinical Seminar I

-As a supplement to the experience and knowledge gained through the completion of approximately 2000 hours of supervised clinical practice experiences, students enrolled in the final year of the Daemen College PA Program prepare for clinical practice and the Physician Assistant National Certifying Examination (PANCE) through the use of computer tutorials, group "call back day," lectures, case presentations, and on-site faculty evaluation/mentoring.
+As a supplement to the experience and knowledge gained through the completion of supervised clinical practice experiences, students enrolled in the summer of the final year of the Daemen College PA Program transition from the classroom to the clinical phase and begin to prepare for the Physician Assistant National Certifying Examination (PANCE) through the use of computer tutorials, group "call back day," lectures, case presentations, and faculty evaluation/mentoring.
+Written examinations are offered monthly.
+Students must submit examples of written patient documentation, complete CME courses, and log clinical experiences.
 All students assigned to supervised clinical practice experiences will register for a two-credit seminar each semester.
-Offered Each Year (Summer).
-(GR)

-PAS 615: Clinical Seminar II (2)
+PAS 615: Clinical Seminar II

-As a supplement to the experience and knowledge gained through the completion of approximately 2000 hours of supervised clinical practice experiences, students enrolled in the final year of the Daemen College PA Program prepare for clinical practice and the Physician Assistant National Certifying Examination (PANCE) through the use of computer tutorials, group "call back day," lectures, case presentations, and on-site faculty evaluation/mentoring.
+As a supplement to the experience and knowledge gained through the completion of supervised clinical practice experiences, students enrolled in the fall of the final year of the Daemen College PA Program prepare for the program's summative examination and continue to prepare for the Physician Assistant National Certifying Examination (PANCE) through the use of computer tutorials, group "call back day," lectures, case presentations, and faculty evaluation/mentoring.
+Written examinations are offered monthly.
+Students must submit examples of written patient documentation, complete CME courses, and log clinical experiences.
 All students assigned to supervised clinical practic experiences will register for a two-credit seminar each semester.
-Offered Each Year (Fall).
-(GR)

-PAS 616: Clinical Seminar III (2)
+PAS 616: Clinical Seminar III